arexbold/TripleBondRandomizer/README.md

 ### Compatibility

-Currently only works with Gen 4 and specifically HeartGold.
-Will break on anything else.
+Will only work with a Triple Bond patch on Pokemon HeartGold.

 # Other problems